 Another solution is letting your dog stay with one of our sitters for several days, assuming they can feed, water and walk your dog at proper intervals.
 This produces less stress for the animal than being left alone, though it may create feelings of abandonment if done often.
 Do not assume that because the other person has dogs, that your dog will be happy.
 The only exception is if your dog has already demonstrated that it gets along with the other owner’s animals.
 You can try to encourage this relationship by going for walks with the other owner.
 Now your pet gets to know the other human and the other animal.

-Away for a Week
+Tips for Caring for Your Dog When Away for a Week

 Many people who leave the dog outside most of the time are willing to leave the dog outside for a week, as well, if someone is dropping by to make sure it has food and drink.
 Unfortunately, this increases the dog’s sense of loneliness and rejection.
 The restlessness and whining you see when you’re gone for the day become full-blown anxiety disorder and can turn into behavioral problems if the pet is essentially abandoned for a week in the yard.

 Others think that they can leave the dog in the house, checked on by a dog walker who refills the food and water bowl.
 This does minimize the risk that the dog will escape and prevents it from being stolen.
 Yet being left alone outside is emotionally traumatic for a pet, especially one that expects to be indoors all the time.
 The emotional impact is less severe if there is another pet for company but only somewhat.